 In Conclusion

 CVE detection is only half the battle.
 Mitigation is the other half.
 A CVE vulnerability can turn into a threat if left unmitigated.
 Even worse, it could turn into an actual cyberattack.
-Luckily the epic battle between CVE detection and remediation can be eased by selecting a new generation of networking solution like Arista.
+Luckily the epic battle between CVE detection and remediation can be eased by selecting a new generation of networking solutions like Arista.
 Extensive testing prior to release and low annual CVE counts allows either networking or security teams to have a chance at full repair.